Not E3: When to expect Sony’s and Microsoft’s next big summer events

 But that should start to change in the coming weeks.
 Sony has a couple of events in the works.
 And these should provide a closer look at the next generation.

 First is a Sony event in early June.
-The company was originally planning this for June 4, but it is moving it around.
+The company was originally planning this for June 4, but is moving it around.
 The exact date is more nebulous now.
 That doesn’t mean it’s slipping by a matter of weeks, though.
 The early June timeframe is still the company’s current plan.

 What should you expect from this early June event?
 Sony was putting together a roster of next-gen games (not just first-party).
 The shifting date, however, may cause some complications in that regard.